Malice Mizer: 1995–1998: Gackt era

-Malice Mizer released their second album, Voyage Sans Retour, in 1996, and their first home video in 1997; Sans Retour Voyage "Derniere" (Encore Une Fois), a concert video recorded at Shibuya Public Hall featuring an elaborate stage and dance routines.
-The band became increasingly popular and signed with major record label Nippon Columbia that same year, where they released a number of successful singles ("Bel Air", "Au Revoir", "Gekka no Yasōkyoku") and a short film, Bel Air (Kuuhaku no Toki no Naka de) de L'image.
+Malice Mizer released their second album, Voyage Sans Retour, in 1996.
+In 1997, they released their first home video, Sans Retour Voyage "Derniere" (Encore Une Fois), which was a concert recording at Shibuya Public Hall featuring an elaborate stage and dance routines.
+The band became increasingly popular and signed with major record label Nippon Columbia that same year, where they released a number of successful singles ("Bel Air", "Au Revoir", "Gekka no Yasōkyoku") as well as a short film, Bel Air (Kuuhaku no Toki no Naka de) de L'image.
 Their major label debut album, Merveilles, was released in March 1998.
 It was commercially and critically the band's most successful album, peaking at 2nd place on the Oricon Albums Chart and charting for 16 weeks.
 Both the album and its single "Gekka no Yasōkyoku" were certified Gold by the RIAJ for sales of over 200,000 copies.
 In May, the band released their single "Illuminati" which peaked at 7th place and sold over 100,000 copies.
-The band had their own radio show around this time and played a two-day live at the Nippon Budokan, which involved a large building as a stage prop and elaborate theatrics; each member performed a skit with another member.
+The band had their own radio show around this time and played a two-day live at the Nippon Budokan, which involved a large stage-prop building and elaborate theatrics; each member performed a skit with another member.
 The live was a massive success and was released on video as Merveilles (Shuuen to kisuu) l'espace.
 In July 1998, the Yokohama Arena show would come to be the band's last time performing with Gackt.
-In September 1998, the group released their most successful single yet, "Le Ciel"; the song peaked at 4th place on the Oricon Singles Chart, selling over 100,000 copies.
-However, in January 1999, at the height of Malice Mizer's success, Gackt would suddenly leave the band and start a solo career.
+In September 1998, the group released their most successful single yet, "Le Ciel".
+The song peaked at 4th place on the Oricon Singles Chart, selling over 100,000 copies.

+In January 1999, at the seeming height of Malice Mizer's success, Gackt left the band and started a solo career.
 There were various rumours about the cause of his departure.
 In an October 1998 interview, Gackt complained about the slow progression of the band.
-Later, he recalled that by that time he had become the main coordinator of the band's activities, and did not receive composing credits when deserved, but did not complain about it.
-In a February 1999 interview, he claimed that his departure was primarily caused by his conflict with the management office, but that members' differences, the sudden influx of money, and his isolation from the band contributed as well.
-He also claimed that at the last meeting with the record company, he was told by the band members they could not work with him anymore, resulting in the ultimate split.
-He was open to rejoining if the members invited him.
-On the other hand, band members in March 1999 interviews replied that after the last meeting they lost contact with Gackt in November 1998.
+In a February 1999 interview, Gackt claimed that his departure was primarily due to conflicts with the band's agency Midi:Nette, but that interpersonal conflicts, the sudden financial success, and his isolation from the band also played a part.
+He also claimed that it was the other members who refused to continue working with him during their last meeting with the record company, and that he was open to rejoining Malice Mizer if they invited him.

+On the other hand, in March 1999 interview the band members stated that they lost contact with Gackt after their last meeting in November 1998.
 The band was now seeking a new vocalist.
-In regards to the split, the members cited Gackt's insistence on continuing band activities when they needed a break and the lack of a trusting relationship, but that they did not kick him out from the band.
-A February 2001 report, based on accounts of staff members who worked at the time with Malice Mizer, said that Gackt's departure was due to conflict with the president of Midi:Nette (the band's management agency at the time), Mana's close partner.
-The agency's mismanagement of band and fan club funds left members to live in indie-days conditions, and the agency also failed to protect Gackt from paparazzi's harassment.
-Other members declined to speak up on these issues, but Gackt's decision to confront the office allegedly resulted in his departure.
+In regards to the split, the members called out Gackt's insistence on continuing band activities when they needed a break and the lack of a trusting relationship, but stated that they never expelled him from Malice Mizer.
+A February 2001 report, based on accounts of staff members who worked at the time with Malice Mizer, claimed that Gackt's departure was due to conflict with the president of Midi:Nette, Mana's close partner.
+The agency's mismanagement of band and fan club funds left members living in indie-days conditions, and the agency also failed to protect Gackt from paparazzi's harassment.
+Other members declined to speak up on these issues, and Gackt's decision to confront the office allegedly resulted in his departure.